arshadkazmi42/first-issues/README.md

 - [Docker Deployment](DOCKER_DEPLOYMENT.md)

+## Troubleshooting

+Seeing any errors while running the bot?
+Check out the [Troubleshooting Guide](TROUBLESHOOTING.md).

+If your problem is not present there, then go ahead and create an [issue](https://github.com/arshadkazmi42/first-issues/issues/new)

 ## Contributing
 - If you have got any suggestions, drop your suggestion [here](https://github.com/arshadkazmi42/first-issues/issues/new).
 - If you want to fix some existing bugs in the script, you can find open issues [here](https://github.com/arshadkazmi42/first-issues/issues)